This page is about Government benefits that you may qualify for if you have cancer, or are a carer for someone with cancer. There is information about

 - Savings Credit

 Guarantee Credit is based on your income.
 You can claim if you are over pension age.
 If you have more than £6,000 in savings, you will receive less than the full amount.
 There is no limit to the number of hours you can work but most of what you earn will be counted when your entitlement is worked out.
-You are eligible if your income is less than £142.70 for a single person or £217.90 for a couple (as of April 201).
+You are eligible if your weekly income is less than £148.35 for a single person or £226.50 for a couple.
 Guarantee credit tops it up to this amount.
-If you are a carer, or get Attendance Allowance or Disability Living Allowance, you can get a higher rate of Guarantee Credit.
+If you have special circumstances, such as being a carer or having severe disabilities, you can get a higher rate of Guarantee Credit.

 The maximum income limit includes all earnings and pensions you receive.
 If in any doubt about whether you qualify, do put in a claim.
 You may get more if you are disabled, a carer or have certain housing costs such as mortgage interest payments.

-To claim pension credit, you can ring the Pensions Service on 0800 99 1234 or textphone 0800 169 0133.
+To claim pension credit, you can ring the Pension Credit claim line on 0800 99 1234 or textphone 0800 169 0133.
 Lines are open 8am to 6pm, Monday to Friday.
 Someone will complete the form with you over the phone and then send it to you for checking and signature.
 Or you can download a PC claim form from the Government website.

 Tell your employer as soon as you become sick.
 You need a medical certificate from your doctor if you are off sick for more than a week.
 The benefit will be paid the same way as wages for up to 28 weeks of sick leave, but you may get sick pay for longer than that depending on your own employer's sickness scheme.